-Elasticity is a built-in feature of the DBI licensing system that allows a user to temporarily exceed the floating license limits.
-This feature allows a user to still log on and continue working while giving the DBI system administrator notice and an opportunity to review the organization's need for more DBI license seats.
+Elasticity is a built-in feature of the Dundas BI licensing system that allows a user to temporarily exceed the floating license limits.
+This feature allows a user to still log on and continue working while giving the Dundas BI system administrator notice and an opportunity to review the organization's need for more Dundas BI license seats.

 To manage licensing in Dundas BI, go to the main menu and click the Admin button.
 Then expand the Licensing section to see the available options.

-Adding a DBI license is as simple as copying and pasting the license XML text obtained from Dundas.
-See this article for more details: Add a License.
+Adding a Dundas BI license is as simple as copying and pasting the license XML text obtained from Dundas.
+See this article for more details: Managing licenses.

-You'll need to add a new license if you are upgrading between major versions of Dundas BI.
+You may need to add a new license if you are upgrading an instance between major versions of Dundas BI.

 Click Seat Usage to see the number and distribution of seats that are currently in use for this Dundas BI instance.

-For example, in the figure below, the maximum number of floating sessions (for standard users or SeatKind = 0) reached in October 2015 was 19 sessions.
+For example, in the figure below, the maximum number of floating logon sessions (for standard users or SeatKind = 0) reached in October 2015 was 19.